Key Vocabulary: agriculture, algae, aquatic, invertebrates, biomagnification, biodiversity, point-source pollution

 There are many opportunities to get involved to help restore local aquatic ecosystems.
 The Ohio River Foundation is just one group that is involved in environmental education, stream cleanups, and water testing.
 Groups across the country are always looking for volunteers to help with data collection and habitat restoration.

-But there’s so much more than just working with the river, Cogan says.
-“Planting trees and supporting farms that use less or zero fertilizers can go a long way to help reduce runoff pollution, erosion, and improve and strengthen the condition of the watershed.”
+But there’s so much more than just working within the river system, Cogen says.
+“Planting trees and supporting farms that use less or zero fertilizers, herbicides, and pesticides can go a long way to help reduce runoff pollution, erosion, and improve and strengthen the condition of the watershed.”
 Studies have shown farms which plant a wide variety of crops have less fertilizer runoff.
 Even using reducing or eliminating fertilizer use on your own lawn and garden can keep chemicals from getting into the local watershed.

 What may be most important, however, is the mindset that how we live our lives affects the local ecosystem.
 Understanding that our actions have ecological consequences is critical to not only preserving our environment but helping it thrive.